1965 San Diego Chargers season: Week 6: at Boston Patriots

 San Diego were unable to score in the second half as they tied the winless Patriots.
 In the 1st quarter, Warren stopped a Boston drive with an interception.
 Later, Lowe's 23-yard run set up a Travenio field goal.
 Babe Parilli responded with a 73-yard touchdown pass early in the 2nd quarter.
 The Patriots threatened to go further in front on their next drive, but Warren intercepted Parilli in the end zone.
-Later in the quarter, San Diego faced a 2nd and 15 from their own 15 after Hadl was sacked.
+Later in the quarter, San Diego faced a 2nd and 15 from their own 15-yard line after Hadl was sacked.
 Hadl found Alworth in stride at the Boston 40 en route to an 85-yard touchdown.
-Travenio was short on a field goal attempt late in the half, but the Patriots went three-and-out, Whitehead blocked a punt and DeLong recovered at the Boston 2.
+Travenio was short on a field goal attempt late in the half, but the Patriots went three-and-out, Whitehead blocked a punt and DeLong recovered at the Boston 2-yard line.
 Travenio came straight back in to convert a 10-yard kick with 5 seconds left in the half.

-Trailing 13–7 entering the second half, Boston soon halved the deficit with a Gino Cappelletti field goal, after Duncan fumbled on a punt return.
-The Patriots had a chance to score again later in the quarter after another special teams error, the long snap on a punt going over Redman's head and setting Boston up at the 6.
+Trailing 13–7 entering the second half, Boston soon halved the deficit with a Gino Cappelletti field goal after Duncan fumbled on a punt return.
+The Patriots had a chance to score again later in the quarter after another special teams error, the long snap on a punt going over Redman's head and setting Boston up at the 6-yard line.
 A Patriots touchdown was negated by a penalty, and Duncan blocked another Cappelletti field goal attempt.
 Hadl was intercepted on the next play, but Boston again came away with no points after the Charger defense stuffed a run for no gain on 4th and goal from the 1.
-San Diego went three-and-out, Boston drove from the Charger 42 to the 15 and Cappelletti tied the score with a 22-yard kick midway through the final quarter.
-San Diego then reached a 4th and 4 at the Boston 34, but another bad snap prevented Travenio from attempting a go-ahead field goal.
+San Diego went three-and-out, Boston drove from the Charger 42-yard line to the 15 and Cappelletti tied the score with a 22-yard kick midway through the final quarter.
+San Diego then reached a 4th and 4 at the Boston 34-yard line, but another bad snap prevented Travenio from attempting a go-ahead field goal.
 From there, both sides punted once, and the game ended with the Patriots at their own 39.

 Lowe rushed 21 times for 91 yards, and added 4 catches for 31 yards.
-Alworth caught 3 passes for 109 yards and a touchdown.
 San Diego outgained Boston by 284 yards to 178, with over a third of the game's total offensive yards coming on the two long touchdown passes.